Henry Murray: Personology

 Murray's Theory of Personality, also called personology, is explained in his book, Explorations in Personality, written in 1938.
 Murray's system of needs is an important part of the personological system. and developed while personality theory in psychology was becoming dominated by the statistics of trait theory.
 Personology was a holistic approach that studied the person at many levels of complexity all at the same time by an interdisciplinary team of investigators.

 According to Murray's ideas, an individual's personality develops dynamically as each person responds to complex elements in her or his specific environment.
 Murray viewed an individual's entire life as one unit, and pointed out that although a specific element of a person's life can be studied through psychology, this studied episode gives an incomplete picture of the entire life unit.
 To properly analyze the entire life cycle, Murray favored a narrative approach to studying personality, which he called "personology".
 The personological system has been used as an approach for multiple academic disciplines: philosophy, humanism, biological chemistry, and societal and cultural studies.

 Murray divided personology into five principles: (1) Cerebral physiology, rooted in the brain, governs all aspects of personality.
 (2) People act to reduce physiological and psychological tension to gain satisfaction, but do not strive to be tension-free, and rather cycle between seeking excitement, activity and movement in their lives and then relaxing.
 (3) An individual's personality continues to develop over time and is influenced by all of the events that occur over a person's lifetime.
 (4) Personality is not fixed and it can change and progress, and (5) Each person has some unique characteristics and others which are shared by everyone.

 Murray's theory of personality is rooted in psychoanalysis, and the chief business and aim of personology is the reconstruction of the individual's past life experiences in order to explain their present behavior.
 To study personality, Murray used free association and dream analysis to bring unconscious material to light.
 Murray's personality theories have been questioned by some psychologists, and extended by others, such as David McClelland.

-Legacy

-Murray's identification of psychological needs, the Murray's system of needs, including Achievement, Affiliation and Power (1938) provided the theoretical basis for the later research of David McClelland and underpins development of competency-based models of management effectiveness such as Richard Boyatzis's.
-McClelland, Boyatzis and Spencer went on to found the McBer Consultancy.
-However, Murray's contribution is rarely acknowledged in contemporary academic literature.